European honey buzzard

 The European honey buzzard (Pernis apivorus), also known as the pern or common pern, is a bird of prey in the family Accipitridae.

-Etymology

-Despite its English name, this species is more closely related to kites of the genera Leptodon and Chondrohierax than to true buzzards in Buteo.
+Taxonomy

+The European honey buzzard was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the falcons and eagles in the genus Falco and coined the binomial name Falco apivorus.
+Linnaeus cited earlier works including the 1678 description by the English naturalist Francis Willughby and the 1713 description by John Ray.
+The European honey buzzard is now one of four species placed in the genus Pernis that was introduced by Georges Cuvier in 1816.
+The species is monotypic: no subspecies are recognised.
 The binomen is derived from Ancient Greek pernes πέρνης, a term used by Aristotle for a bird of prey, and Latin apivorus "bee-eating", from apis, "bee" and -vorus, "-eating".
 In fact, bees are much less important than wasps in the birds' diet.
 Note that it is accordingly called Wespenbussard ("wasp buzzard") in German and similarly in some other Germanic languages and also in Hungarian ("darázsölyv").

+Despite its English name, this species is more closely related to kites of the genera Leptodon and Chondrohierax than to true buzzards in Buteo.

 Description

 The 52–60 cm-long honey buzzard is larger and longer winged, with a 135–150 cm wingspan, when compared to the smaller common buzzard (Buteo buteo).
 It appears longer necked with a small head, and soars on flat wings.
 It has a longer tail, which has fewer bars than the Buteo buzzard, usually with two narrow dark bars and a broad dark subterminal bar.
 The sexes can be distinguished on plumage, which is unusual for a large bird of prey.
 The male has a blue-grey head, while the female's head is brown.
 The female is slightly larger and darker than the male.

 The soaring jizz is quite diagnostic; the wings are held straight with the wing tips horizontal or sometimes slightly pointed down.
 The head protrudes forwards with a slight kink downwards and sometimes a very angular chest can be seen, similar to a sparrowhawk, although this may not be diagnostic.
 The angular chest is most pronounced when seen in direct flight with tail narrowed.
 The call is a clear peee-lu.